UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

 In test environment, requests can be easily created, validated or approved by using a stored default Operator credentials set represented by an alfanumeric string called token.
 This token can be found when executing the <a href="#tag/Tokens/paths/~1api~1v1~1tokens/get">List Tokens</a> call.

+List Tokens call output:

+	{
+		"status": "200 OK",
+		"details": {
+			"6d1cae4d55be4cdf9cac50ee36f73406": {
+				"username": "9001800",
+				"password": true,
+				"pin": true,
+				"NOTE": "On this demo environment, this method will only return the demo token" }
+		}
+	}

+When using our test-mode Optimizer, you must consider:

-No billing credentials are required, as the default Registration Authority number will be assigned by our staff according to your location.
+1) No Billing credentials are required.
+2) The Registration Authority id number will be explicitly assigned by our staff.
+3) The token ´6d1cae4d55be4cdf9cac50ee36f73406´ is valid for using in <a href="#tag/Requests/paths/~1api~1v1~1request/post">Create Request</a> call.
+Cannot be deleted.

 # Classic Workflow